usmanhalalit/pixie/README.md

  - leftJoin()
  - rightJoin()

-If you need `FULL OUTER` join or any other join, just pass it as 5th paramater of `join` method.
+If you need `FULL OUTER` join or any other join, just pass it as 5th parameter of `join` method.
 ```PHP
 ->join('another_table', 'another_table.person_id', '=', 'my_table.id, 'FULL OUTER')
 ```